 U.S. Bancorp Piper Jaffray was retained pursuant to an engagement letter dated August 27, 2002 to render a fairness opinion to the PMC Commercial special committee.
-Under the terms of this engagement letter, PMC Commercial has paid U.S. Bancorp Piper Jaffray an advisory fee in the amount of \$100,000 and an additional fee of \$375,000, of which \$150,000 was paid upon delivery of the opinion and was not contingent upon consummation of the proposed merger and the remainder of which is contingent upon consummation of the proposed merger.
+Under the terms of this engagement letter, PMC Commercial paid to U.S. Bancorp Piper Jaffray a \$100,000 advisory fee and \$150,000 upon delivery of its opinion.
+U.S. Bancorp Piper Jaffray agreed to update its opinion on one occasion for no additional fee.
+In the event U.S. Bancorp Piper Jaffray is requested by the PMC Commercial special committee to update its opinion more than once, PMC Commercial has agreed to pay U.S. Bancorp Piper Jaffray \$25,000 per updated opinion.
+None of these fees are contingent upon the consummation of the proposed merger.
+PMC Commercial has also agreed to pay U.S. Bancorp Piper Jaffray an additional advisory fee of \$225,000, which is contingent upon consummation of the proposed merger.
 Such fees are customary amounts for transactions of this type.
-Whether or not the proposed merger is consummated, PMC Commercial has also agreed to reimburse U.S. Bancorp Piper Jaffray for its reasonable out-of-pocket expenses.
+Whether or not the proposed merger is consummated, PMC Commercial has also agreed to reimburse U.S. Bancorp Piper Jaffray for its reasonable out-of-pocket expenses, which are not to exceed \$50,000 without the consent of the PMC Commercial special committee.
 In addition, PMC Commercial has agreed to indemnify U.S. Bancorp Piper Jaffray against certain liabilities, including liabilities under the federal securities laws, arising out of services performed by U.S. Bancorp Piper Jaffray in rendering its opinion to the PMC Commercial special committee and acting as financial advisor to the PMC Commercial special committee.

-OPINION OF A.G.
-EDWARDS
+Opinion of A.G.
+Edwards

 Pursuant to a letter agreement dated December 6, 2002, A.G.
 Edwards provided to the PMC Capital special committee and the PMC Capital board of directors, financial advisory services and a fairness opinion in connection with the proposed merger.
 A.G.
 Edwards was selected by the PMC Capital special committee to act as its financial advisor and financial advisor to the PMC Capital board of directors based on A.G.
 Edwards' qualifications, expertise and reputation.
 A.G.
 Edwards assisted the PMC Capital special committee in negotiating the significant business terms contained in the merger agreement and, at the meetings of the PMC Capital special committee and the PMC Capital board of directors on March 27, 2003, A.G.
 Edwards delivered its oral opinion and rendered an opinion as to the fairness of the exchange ratio of the merger, from a financial point of view, to PMC Capital's shareholders (the "A.G.
 Edwards Opinion"), as of that date, based upon and subject to the various considerations set forth in the A.G.
 Edwards Opinion, the exchange ratio was fair from a financial point of view to the PMC Capital shareholders.
+At the request of the PMC Capital special committee and board of directors, the A.G.
+Edwards Opinion was updated to November 10, 2003.